jamiepratt/moodle-mod_quiz_accessrule_gradebycategory/README.md

 ### Changes to core code

 A number of changes to core code are necessary for full functionality.
+You can apply the first two of these changes by applying the supplied patch.
+You can do this on Linux with the following command which you should run from the root of your moodle install :

+    patch -p0 < mod/quiz/accessrule/gradebycategory/add_setting_to_admin_menu_and_modify_grades_report.patch

+You still have to manually [change your theme](#adding-category-total-columns-to-details-of-past-attempts-displayed-to-students-modify-your-theme).

-#### Adding default settings to admin menu
+#### Manually adding default settings to admin menu

 Add this line :